ltworf/parolottero/README.md

 Installing
 ----------

-The preferred mode is to install the .deb files.
+The preferred mode is to install the .deb file.

-There is one which contains the game code and data packages which contain the languages.

 Building
 --------